Bridgetching/mfgGoalApp/ReadMe.md

 ## 5 - NOTE: copy created repository ARN and use it for tagging.
 - Here we have to tag our image before pushing to the repository.
 - Use the ECR repository ARN to tag the image with.
-- Run the tag command first before the push command
+- Run the tag command first before the push command.
 ```
 docker tag image-name give-aws-account-number.dkr.ecr.us-east-1.amazonaws.com/repo-name:latest
 docker push insert-aws-account-number.dkr.ecr.us-east-1.amazonaws.com/repo-name:latest